alvarohurtado84/rapidLogger/README.md

 ### Why?

-Because I like Bullet Journal.
+- Because I like Bullet Journal but I don't use notebooks.
-Because I want to learn how to build APIs.
+- Because I want to learn how to build APIs.
-Because I want to learn how to build Single Page Applications.
+- Because I want to learn how to build Single Page Applications.